rgeraldporter/inquiry-monad/README.md

 Using the Inquiry object structure, you may also assemble your own `Inquiry` monad "manually" with `Inquiry.of` though this is usually only necessary if using more standard functional programming methods such as `.chain` and `.ap`.

-If you do not match the object strucutre, this constructor will fall back on converting the parameter into the `subject`.
+If you do not match the object strucutre, this constructor will fall back on converting the parameter into the `subject` and will emit a console warning.

 # `Inquiry` methods